Transform Your Relationship with Couples Therapy Denver

 Most of us were not taught how to engage in healthy conflict; rather, we were given the message that caretaking, aggression, avoidance, and withdrawal are appropriate ways to handle differences.
 Because of this, we are likely to brush issues under the rug—instead of resolving them—until the next big fight.

 Usually, when couples seek counseling, it’s because they have entered an unsustainable cycle of conflict in which neither partner feels heard or seen, leading to a sense of disconnection and a lack of intimacy.
 As fears of abandonment become underground patterns, couples feel disconnected from themselves and one another.
-This can lead to ambivalence in the relationship, causing many couples to wonder how to get back to the spark of early courtship.
+This can lead to ambivalence in the relationship, causing many couples to wonder how to get back to the spark of their early days together.

 Maybe Your Relationship Is Strong, Yet You’re Still Curious About Counseling…